The Moon as a Cosmic-Ray Spectrometer: Prospects for MeV Gamma-Ray Observations: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for their constructive report.
+We also would like to thank Mario Nicola Mazziotta and Thomas Siegert for their fruitful comments.
+TF is supported by JST SPRING, Grant Number JPMJSP2138.
 ERO is an international research fellow under the Postdoctoral Fellowship of the Japan Society for the Promotion of Science (JSPS), supported by JSPS KAKENHI Grant Number JP22F22327.
 ERO also acknowledges support from the Special Postdoctoral Researcher Program for junior scientists at RIKEN, where some of this work was completed.
 YI is supported by NAOJ ALMA Scientific Research Grant Number 2021-17A; JSPS KAKENHI Grant Number JP18H05458, JP19K14772, and JP22K18277; and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 KN and KO are supported by ISEE International Joint Research Program Grant Number 24H00244.
 HY is supported by JSPS KAKENHI Grant Number 23K13136.